0xProject/0x-docs/docs/0x-limit-orders/guides/cancel-a-limit-order.md

 ---
-sidebar_label: Cancel a Limit Order
+sidebar_label: Cancel a limit order
 sidebar_position: 2
 description: Learn about how to cancel a limit order
 ---